TortugaAttack/rdf4cpp/src/rdf4cpp/storage/identifier/README.md

 ### `LiteralType` (6 bit)
 The `LiteralType` is a shortcut for the type stored within the backend of the `Literal`.
 To reduce computation costs, common types like `xsd:int` can be encoded directly into the NodeBackendHandle.
+If the type is directly encoded, the two MSB of the `LiteralType` are used to determine the type category the type belongs to (`Default`, `Numeric`, `Duration` or `Timepoint`).
 For all other types, `LiteralType` is set to `0`.
 In that case, the type information must be retrieved from backend if needed.

 ### `LiteralID` (42 bit)
 The `LiteralID` identifies a literal in a node storage, given `NodeType == Literal`.